Shopify/hydrogen-v1/docs/framework/deployment.md

 ## Deploy to Netlify

-You can deploy your Hydrogen app to Netlify powered by following the instructions outlined in the [Hydrogen on Netlify guide](https://docs.netlify.com/integrations/frameworks/hydrogen/).
+You can deploy your Hydrogen app to Netlify by following the instructions outlined in the [Hydrogen on Netlify guide](https://docs.netlify.com/integrations/frameworks/hydrogen/).